defog-ai/sql-eval/README.md

   -p 5
 ```

+### Anthropic
-To test out the full suite of questions for claude-2:
+To test out the full suite of questions for claude-3:
 ```bash
 python main.py \
   -db postgres \